lpolerecky/LANS/README.md

 4. Quantification and export of **isotope and element ratios**

     - ratios defined through an expression (e.g., 13C/12C, 13C/(12C+13C))
+    - scatter plots of ROI-specific ratios (color-coded based on ROI classification)
-    - images (various colormaps, ROI outlines can be included, hue intensity can be modulated)
+    - ratio images (various colormaps, ROI outlines can be included, hue intensity can be modulated)
     - lateral and depth profiles (incl. depth variation of a lateral profile)
     - histograms
-    - scatter plots (color-coded based on ROI classification)
     - image overlays (combined into an RGB image or a 3D surface plot)
     - results exported as text and graphics